souriya777/spotify-mobile-svelte/README.md

 # MVP TODO

-- keep screen unlock => not work in standalone mode

-  --font-s

-  - fix blur title end (slightly "eaten")

-- optimize image loading
 - feat(player-full): implement swipe bottom to reduce
 - feat(api): auto-load prev/next song
 - scroll snap on image go next

-- which api call to know if a song is in favourite ?

 - option menu three-dots ?
   -- PanelFromBottom.svelteSAVE

+- can switch device `ChangeDevice.svelte`
 - disconnect other player to make it more robust
+- which api call to know if a song is in favourite ?

 - feat(player) : shuffle on several playlist
 - feat(button): use use:onTap
 - utiliser le view transition API à la "svelte menu"